Connecting Lemonado MCP to Claude

 Many MCP servers support both read and write functions, allowing models to query data and perform actions within connected systems.
-While this opens up powerful new capabilities, it also introduces potential risks — such as unverified connectors that could alter or delete data.
+While this enables powerful capabilities, it also introduces risks, particularly with unverified connectors that could accidentally alter or delete your data.

-Lemonado, by contrast, operates as a remote read-only MCP server.
-It can securely access and analyze your connected data sources (like Stripe, Google Ads, Sheets, or Postgres) without ever modifying them.
-This design ensures data integrity and safety while still giving ChatGPT advanced analytical power and SQL translation through natural language queries.
+Lemonado takes a different approach.
+It operates as a remote, read-only MCP server.
+ChatGPT can securely access and analyze your connected data sources (like Stripe, Google Ads, Sheets, or Postgres) without any ability to modify them.
+This design prioritizes data integrity and safety while still providing ChatGPT with advanced analytical capabilities and natural language to SQL translation.

-This guide walks you through enabling Developer Mode, adding Lemonado as a custom connector, and starting your first query.
-It assumes you’ve already created your Lemonado account and connected one or more data sources in your workspace.
+This guide walks you through enabling Developer Mode, adding Lemonado as a custom connector in ChatGPT, and running your first test query.
+It assumes you've already created a Lemonado account and connected at least one data source in your workspace.

 Go to chatgpt.com in your browser.